-- (1) For the applicable class notation 'CEmC-OCCS(S)' in Table 7.1.1 - (2) Components for the continual operation of the OCCS system are to be tested in accordance with the requirements specified in Pt 5, Ch 6 & Pt 6 of the Rules for the Classification of Steel Ships. - (3) The entire length of both longitudinal and circumferential welded joints and exhaust gas pipe or wash water pipe joints on scrubber body are to be subjected to liquid penetrant testing(PT).
-Where considered necessary by the Surveyor, additional non-destructive test may be required. - (4) It shall be inspected based on the Rules for the Classification of Steel Ships of Pt 5 Ch 5 Sec 3. - (5) Storage tank that do not form part of the hull are to be subjected to a hydraulic test at a head pressure of 2.5 m on the tank top plate, together with the attachment after manufacture. - (6) Where equipment specified in Guidance relating to the Rules for the Classification of Steel Ships Pt 6, Ch 1 and Ch 2, 301.1 is installed, Regardless of class notation, the type approval product is to be installed. - (7) When ships install scrubber without by-pass arrangement of carbon capture system required in 305. pre-scrubber body(when applied) is to be performed non-destructive examinations irrespective of notation in 105.
+- sary by the Surveyor, additional non-destructive test may be required. - (4) It shall be inspected based on the Rules for the Classification of Steel Ships of Pt 5 Ch 5 Sec 3. - (5) Storage tank that do not form part of the hull are to be subjected to a hydraulic test at a head pressure of 2.5 m on the tank top plate, together with the attachment after manufacture. - (6) Where equipment specified in Guidance relating to the Rules for the Classification of Steel Ships Pt 6, Ch 1 and Ch 2, 301.1 is installed, Regardless of class notation, the type approval product is to be installed. - (7) When ships install carbon capture and storage system without by-pass arrangement of carbon capture system required in 305. pre-scrubber body(when applied) and absorber is to be performed non-destructive examinations irrespective of notation in 105. - (8) Only applicable for rated output 100kW and above - (9) Only applicable for PV-1 and PV-2